clearfieldreunions.com

 There's one funny thing about "new" schools, though.
 The Mill Road school became the Middle School when the next

 "new" High School opened in Hyde in 1975.
-So, the Hyde building has served as a High School for nearly 35 years
+So, the Hyde building has served as a High School for more than 40 years

 while the previous one was the High School for only about half that long.